 Give concise, actionable feedback

-Your feedback is only useful to a candidate if they can act on it in the future, so make sure what you’re offering is instructive and concrete.
+Your feedback is only useful if the candidate or hiring manager can act on it in the future, so make sure what you’re offering is instructive and concrete.
 Steer away from vague evaluations and try to give specific examples of when the candidate showed particular strengths and weaknesses.

-Out of respect for the candidate’s time – and your own – keep the feedback brief and tightly focused.
-After all, the document is only one company’s verdict and will be one of several factors in their overall job-seeking strategy.
+If you’re feeding back to a candidate, keep the feedback brief and tightly focused.
+After all, the document is only one company’s verdict and will be one of several factors influencing their overall jobseeking strategy.